earthly/earthly/docs/guides/shared-cache.md

 The key similarity is that both types of caches make use of Docker tags being pushed to an image registry in order to store the cache.

-The most important difference is that in the inline cache case, it relies on image uploads that are already being made.
+The most important difference is that inline caching relies on image uploads that are already being made.
 And as such, the cache may be split across multiple separate images.
 Every `SAVE IMAGE --push` command adds more cacheable targets in the form of separate images.
-However, in the case of explicit cahing, the entire cache is stored as part of a single Docker tag and every `SAVE IMAGE --cache-hint` command adds more cacheable targets within the image.
+However, in the case of explicit caching, the entire cache is stored as part of a single Docker tag and every `SAVE IMAGE --cache-hint` command adds more cacheable targets within the image.
 This final image containing all the explicit cache cannot be used for anything else.
 So as a user, you incur the performance cost of both the upload and the subsequent download.

-Below is a summary of the different characteristics of each of the type of cache.
+Below is a summary of the different characteristics of each type of cache.

-#### Key take-aways for inline caching
+#### Key takeaways for inline caching

-* It embeds the cache within the images that are already being pushed
+* Cache is embedded within images that are already being pushed
-* Very easy to use (just add `--ci` to your `earth` invokations in CI)
+* Very easy to use (just add `--ci` to your `earth` invocations in CI)
 * It is usually effective right away, with little modifications
 * Typically you incur the performance cost only for the subsequent download.
 Upload is for free if you are pushing images anyway
 * By default, caches only the images being pushed
-* Add more cache via additional `SAVE IMAGE --push` commands
+* You can add more cache via additional `SAVE IMAGE --push` commands

-#### Key take-aways for explicit caching
+#### Key takeaways for explicit caching

-* It embeds the cache as part of a new Docker tag that should not be used for anything else
+* Cache is uploaded as part of a new Docker tag that should not be used for anything else
 * The only available choice if no images are already pushed during the build
 * More control over what is being cached and what is not.
 However it often requires some level of experimentation to get right.
 * Incur the performance cost for both the upload and the download
 * By default, caches only the layers of the target being built, and not of any other referenced targets
-* Cache other targets too via additional `SAVE IMAGE --cache-hint` commands
+* You can cache additional targets by adding `SAVE IMAGE --cache-hint` commands

 ## When to use shared cache